mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

 ## Re-examining barriers associated with cultural factors

+In chapter 4 social and cultural barriers were treated in summary alongside other more technical obstacles.

+In gdp chapter ...

-In chapter 4 these were treated in summary.
-This section explores in more depth to give contact to looking at impact of subsequent interventions.
+This section explores the obstacles in practice tensions in more depth to give context to looking at impact of subsequent interventions.

 ### Barriers and tensions associated with authenticity of audience

 **Learners may not find coding a project a motivating project if it is only a private activity with no authentic audience**.